Yacoby/cs-large-practical/doc/README.md

 * `PassthroughAggregator` - All state changes are logged
 * `HundredMsAggregator` - At least a hundred ms needs to have passed for a state change to be logged
+* `ExactHundredMsAggregator` - Writes the state exactly every hundred milliseconds.
+Possibly slightly slower than the other aggregator as it has to do more allocations

 The second option that can effec the output is the writer itself (`--writer`).
 Valid options are